michalmietlinski/Interview-questions/General/readme.md

 * How do you solve conflicts?
 * What does "stash" do?
 Why can / should you use it?
 * What does "revert" do?

+### Protocols

+* What is difference between REST API and SOAP?
+* Explain SOAP?
+* What does HTTP stand for?
+* What is the difference between HTTP and HTTPS?
+* What is TLS?
+* What is the difference between SSL and TLS?
+* What are POP3, IMAP used for?

 ### Personal tools